mbel24/PROB-reimplementation/README.md

 ### 6. Notes for reproducibility
+- Random seeds are fixed where applicable.
+- All figures can be regenerated using either:
+  - `scripts/run_pipeline.py`, or
+  - the provided Jupyter notebooks
+- Tested on:

-- As we run it on Windows, the pipeline uses a non-interactive Matplotlib backend (`Agg`) to avoid Tcl/Tk errors.
+  - Windows 10 (that why the pipeline uses a non-interactive Matplotlib backend (`Agg`) to avoid Tcl/Tk errors)
-- All scripts in `prob/` are self-contained.
-- The virtual environment ensures dependencies are isolated.
-- We also facilitated some jupyter notebooks for interactive exploration.
-The notebooks reproduce all figures (including the ones produced by the synthetic and original data), make sure you run the cells sequentially to ensure reproducibility and that you have downloaded all phyton files in `prob/` and the necesary data (`ExampleData`) which you can find in the `data/` folder
+  - Python ≥ 3.9

-# Pipeline Workflow
+## Pipeline Workflow and repository structure
 1. Data Loading and Preprocessing (prob/preprocessing.py)
    - Normalization
    - Filtering